castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 Chapter summary
 ---------------

 In this chapter we will show how to do basic database operations using your DBIx::Class classes.
-We are using the MyBlog schema described in [chapter 3]()
+We are using the MyBlog schema described in [](chapter_03-describing-your-database)

 Pre-requisites
 --------------